bee-rickey/webScraper/README.md

 A scrapper for multiple covid state websites.
+Triedcatched's ghost!

 Used by www.covid19india.org admin teams.
 Not for general consumption :P